Close Navalny ally combative after brutal hammer attack in Lithuania

 - Oops!Something went wrong.Please try again later.

-Russian opposition activist Leonid Volkov, a close ally of the late Kremlin critic Alexei Navalny who died in an Arctic prison just over three weeks ago, has shown himself to be combative following a violent attack outside his home in Lithuania.
+Russian opposition activist Leonid Volkov, a close ally of the late Kremlin critic Alexei Navalny who died in an Arctic prison just over three weeks ago, showed himself to be combative following a violent attack outside his home in Lithuania.

 The attack was a "typical bandit salute" by Russian President Vladimir Putin's henchmen, he said.

-"They literally wanted to beat me to a pulp with a hammer," he said after his release from hospital.
+"They literally wanted to beat me to a pulp with a hammer," Volkov added after his release from hospital.

+Lithuanian President Gitanas Nauseda believes the attack on Volkov was a deliberate act.

+"It is clear that such things are planned and we should not be surprised," Nauseda asserted.

 According to the Lithuanian police, Volkov was attacked near his home in Vilnius at around 10 pm (2000 GMT) on Tuesday.